 Authentication

 The MCP server needs one credential: a TestRelic MCP personal access token (values start with tr_mcp_).
-Integration settings for Jira, Amplitude, Grafana Loki, and GitHub are loaded from your organization in the TestRelic cloud after the MCP authenticates—you do not put those secrets in MCP config.
+Integration settings for Jira, Amplitude, Grafana Loki, GitHub, TestMu AI, and BrowserStack are loaded from your organization in the TestRelic cloud after the MCP authenticates—you do not put those secrets in MCP config.

 1. Create a token

-- Sign in to the TestRelic web app (same place you use for dashboards), e.g. app.testrelic.ai.
+- Sign in to the TestRelic web app (same place you use for dashboards), e.g. platform.testrelic.ai.

 tr_mcp_…value once; store it in a password manager.